SSStevexe/Lethal-Enhanced-Moon-Section-Replacer/README.md

  - Daytime - This will target the `daytime_enemies` section of the moon configuration file and replace with contents from `daytime.json`.

+ - Moon Travel Prices - This will target the `price` section of the moon configuration file and replace with contents from `options_by_risk.json`.
+More options will be supported here soon.

 ## How to use?

 1. Download the latest release from the Master branch.